MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-wsprintfw.md

 <div class="alert"><b>Note</b>  It is important to note that <b>wsprintf</b> uses the C calling convention (<b>_cdecl</b>), rather than the standard call (<b>_stdcall</b>) calling convention.
 As a result, it is the responsibility of the calling process to pop arguments off the stack, and arguments are pushed on the stack from right to left.
 In C-language modules, the C compiler performs this task.</div>
 <div> </div>

+If the resulting string would be longer than 1024 characters, then only first 1024 characters are written to the buffer, and the resulting string is not zero-terminated.
 To use buffers larger than 1024 characters, use <b>_snwprintf</b>.
 For more information, see the documentation for the C run-time library.